QuoZer/franka_experiments/NOTES.md

 ## **Internship results**
 [Repo link](https://github.com/QuoZer/franka_experiments)

 Trajectory deformation technique implementation + some experiments.
+More details in the repo's README.

 ### **Contains:**
 - A controller based on *"Trajectory Deformations from Physical Human-Robot Interaction"* paper - 'shy_controller'.
 It accepts trajectories (e.g. from moviet interface) and tracks them with impedance control.
 External corrections are accepted with trajectory deformations.